schlawiner/fu-rpg-frei-und-universell/04-actions.md

 #### Einen Treffer einstecken

-Anstatt zu würfeln, sage, dass du "einen Treffer einsteckst".
+Anstatt zu würfeln, sage, dass du „einen Treffer einsteckst“.
 Alle Würfel, die du geworfen hättest, werden als Einsen behandelt (ja, wenn du fünf Würfel geworfen hättest, zählen sie als fünf Einsen!).
 Als Lohn für dein Leiden erhältst du einen FU-Punkt.

 <!-- Taking a Hit
 Instead of rolling, declare you are “taking a hit”.
 All the dice you should have rolled are treated as if they rolled 1’s (yes, if you are holding 5 dice, they count as  ve 1’s!).
 In return for your suf- fering you earn a FU Point.